Discuss the nature of rights. Political Theory Questions and Answers

 Moral Justifications: Rights are often justified on moral grounds, based on principles of justice, fairness, and human dignity.
 Moral justifications for rights emphasize the intrinsic value of individuals and their entitlement to certain basic goods or freedoms necessary for a flourishing life.
 These moral arguments underpin many philosophical theories of rights, including natural law theory and deontological ethics.

-READ ALSO: Write a short note on Majority Communalism Vs Minority Communalism
+READ ALSO: Write a note on Environment and Human Settlements

 Political Justifications: Rights can also be justified on political grounds, as essential components of a just and well-ordered society.
 Political justifications for rights emphasize the role of rights in establishing a framework of rules and principles that govern the relations between individuals and the state, ensuring accountability, limiting government power, and protecting minority rights.